waterholeforum/docs/design.md

 ### Site Header

 To add a custom site header above Waterhole's header, use the `LayoutBefore` extender.
-Add the following to the `boot` method of `app/Providers/WaterholeServiceProvider.php`:
+Add the following to the `register` method of `app/Providers/WaterholeServiceProvider.php`:

 ```php
 Extend\LayoutBefore::add('partials.header', position: -10);